indrareddy15/React/CRIO/class/src/Components/React.md

 ## 8. What are States and Props

-    - States are more likly a Variable.
+    - States are more likely a Variable.
 States are passed with in the component only and States can be modified
     - Props are used to pass data from one component to another mostly props are passed as function argument.
 Props cannot be modified(immutable)
     - In class based component  both state and props are object => States  act a local variable to that particular component
-    - For using states in class based component we need to initlize the constructor method and super keyword bcz we are extending from React.Component
+    - For using states in class based component we need to initialize the constructor method and super keyword bcz we are extending from React.Component

     - In functional component States depends on how you define Props can be used with state and functional components.

 ## 9. What is JSX?

     - JSX stands for JavaScript XML.
-It is templating language similar to HTML.
+It is template language similar to HTML.
 It allows us to directly write HTML in React (within JavaScript code)
-    - which converts into react functional call...!  => How..?  ==> babel transplier library is used to convert any JSX code into Java Script that render in the UI
+    - which converts into react functional call...!  => How..?  ==> babel transpiler library is used to convert any JSX code into Java Script that render in the UI
-    - Once these function are called help to build the Virtual Dom then rendring happens during rendering RECONCILIATION happens and Diffing Algo takes place
+    - Once these function are called help to build the Virtual Dom then rendering happens during rendering RECONCILIATION happens and Diffing Algo takes place

 ## 10. What are Life Cycle Methods in React

     - Life cycle methods how the life cycle of the component is evolved
-    - Three Phases of life cycle methods are Mounting Phase, Updation Phase, and Destroying Phase(Unmounting Phase)
+    - Three Phases of life cycle methods are Mounting Phase, Updating Phase, and Destroying Phase(Unmounting Phase)

     - **Mounting Phase** : there are methods associated with the mounting phase